Diacylglycerols

 Diacylglycerols (or "diglycerides") are esters of the trihydric alcohol glycerol in which two of the hydroxyl groups are esterified with long-chain fatty acids.
 They can exist in three stereochemical forms (see our web document on Triacylglycerols (part 1) for a discussion of nomenclature).
 When the stereochemistry is unknown or when the mixture is racemic, sn-1,2- and 2,3-diacylglycerols are sometimes termed α,β-diacylglycerols while sn-1,3-diacylglycerols may be designated α,α’‑diacylglycerols.

 Diacylglycerols are formed in animal and plant tissues as intermediates in the biosynthesis of triacylglycerols and other glycerolipids and during the hydrolysis of these by lipases.
-While their presence is of technological relevance in commercial seed oils as small amounts can have a profound influence on the physical properties, the biological function of sn-1,2-diacylglycerols derived from phospholipids as signalling mediators in animal tissues is of special importance for human health and wellbeing.
+While their presence is of technological relevance in commercial seed oils as small amounts can have a profound influence on the physical properties, the function of sn-1,2-diacylglycerols derived from phospholipids as signalling mediators in animal tissues is of special importance for human health and wellbeing and is the focus of this web page.

-Biosynthesis and metabolism: sn-1,2-Diacylglycerols are intermediates in the formation of phosphatidylcholine, phosphatidylethanolamine and triacyl-sn-glycerols in eukaryotes, and for this purpose, phosphatidate phosphatases (including lipins 1, 2 and 3) are the enzymes that convert phosphatidic acid to sn‑1,2‑diacylglycerol (and are discussed in greater detail in the web pages dealing with these lipids).
-The reverse reaction in which phosphatidic acid is produced by the action of a diacylglycerol kinase is likewise of great biological relevance (see below).
+Biosynthesis and metabolism: sn-1,2-Diacylglycerols are intermediates in the formation of phosphatidylcholine, phosphatidylethanolamine and triacyl-sn-glycerols in eukaryotes, and for this purpose, phosphatidate phosphatases (including lipins 1, 2 and 3) are the enzymes that convert phosphatidic acid to sn‑1,2‑diacylglycerols (and are discussed in greater detail in the web pages dealing with these lipids).
+The reverse reaction in which phosphatidic acid is produced by the action of a diacylglycerol kinase is likewise of some relevance (see below).

 sn-1,2-Diacylglycerols can be formed as intermediates in the catabolism of all glycerolipids and during digestion of dietary lipids in the intestines by hydrolysis by lipases.
 In humans, the lingual lipase hydrolyses the ester bond in the sn-3 position of dietary triacylglycerols preferentially, thus generating mainly sn‑1,2‑diacylglycerols, while pancreatic lipase subsequently produces a racemic mixture of the sn‑1,2- and 2,3-isomers on the way to further digestion products such as monoacylglycerols.
 In contrast, adipose tissue triacylglycerol lipase generates racemic 1,3‑diacylglycerols with 2,3-diacyl-sn-glycerols, and these are hydrolysed further by the hormone-sensitive lipase (see the web page on triacyl-sn-glycerols.

-Scottish thistle Physical properties in membranes: 1,2-Diacyl-sn-glycerols accumulate transiently in membranes, where they bind via strong hydrophobic interactions to particular proteins and then cause changes in the physical properties of the bilayer.
+Physical properties in membranes: sn-1,2-Diacylglycerols accumulate transiently in membranes, where they bind via strong hydrophobic interactions to particular proteins and then cause changes in the physical properties of the bilayer.
 It has been established that subtle differences in diacylglycerol structure influence lipid-protein interactions and the kinetics of trans-bilayer movement and lipid turnover resulting in preferential recruitment of proteins with signalling functions.
 As their polar head group is small, they tend to form inverted micellar structures.
 In practice, this means that diacylglycerols introduce small areas of unstable negative curvature in membranes that influence the general morphology of organelles and facilitate membrane fission or fusion.
-Fusion of biological membranes is often necessary for the proper functioning of cells, and diacylglycerols in membranes can facilitate this process partly via their specific physical properties and partly through activation of certain proteins.
-For example, diacylglycerols in the cis-Golgi are essential for the assembly of the nuclear envelope following mitosis.
+Fusion of membranes is often necessary for efficient cellular metabolism, and diacylglycerols in membranes can assist this process partly via their physical properties and partly through activation of certain proteins.
+For example, diacylglycerols in the cis-Golgi are necessary for the assembly of the nuclear envelope following mitosis.
 While rapid trans-bilayer movement (or flip-flop) of diacylglycerols can occur and might suggest an even distribution between the two leaflets of the plasma membrane, some studies indicate that they flip more slowly across an ordered raft-like bilayer, i.e., one enriched in sphingomyelin and cholesterol, than across a more fluid bilayer composed of unsaturated glycerophospholipids.

-Generation of sn-1,2-diacylglycerols for signalling purposes: In relation to their signalling function, sn-1,2-diacylglycerols are formed together with another class of signalling molecules, water-soluble inositol phosphates, by the action of the enzyme phospholipase C on phosphatidylinositol and the polyphosphoinositides at the plasma membrane with production of the 1-stearoyl-2-arachidonoyl-sn-glycerol species mainly (see the web page on these lipids for a more detailed discussion).
+Generation of sn-1,2-diacylglycerols for signalling purposes: sn-1,2-Diacylglycerols are formed at the plasma membrane together with another class of signalling molecules, water-soluble inositol phosphates, by the action of the enzyme phospholipase C on phosphatidylinositol and the polyphosphoinositides with production of the 1-stearoyl-2-arachidonoyl-sn-glycerol species mainly (see the web page on these lipids for a more detailed discussion).
 While phosphatidylinositol-4,5-bisphosphate has long been considered the main source of diacylglycerols for signalling purposes, a recent publication suggests that phosphatidylinositol 4‑phosphate may be more important after stimulation of G protein–coupled receptors.
-A family of at least sixteen related enzymes (three atypical) with phospholipase C activity in seven sub-families exist with differing subcellular locations and substrate specificities that are activated by agonists at receptors on membranes.
-Of these enzymes, a calcium-dependent phosphoinositide-specific phospholipase C (or 'phosphoinositidase C') is especially active.
+A family of at least sixteen phospholipase C enzymes (three atypical) in seven sub-families exist with differing subcellular locations and substrate specificities that are activated by agonists at receptors on membranes.
+Of these, a calcium-dependent phosphoinositide-specific phospholipase C (or 'phosphoinositidase C') is especially important in this context.
 While the response is immediate, it is short-lived.
 A key feature of the reaction is that the diacylglycerols produced are retained in the membrane in which they are formed.
 In comparison, the other routes to diacylglycerol production occur more slowly but are of longer duration.
-Under basal conditions before stimulation by hormones or neurotransmitters, 1-stearoyl,2‑arachidonoyl-sn-glycerol is present at relatively low levels in cells in comparison to other molecular species.
+Under basal conditions before stimulation by hormones or neurotransmitters, 1‑stearoyl,2‑arachidonoyl-sn-glycerol is present at relatively low levels in cells in comparison to other molecular species.

 Other phospholipids can by hydrolysed to sn-1,2-diacylglycerols in the same way to generate various molecular species of diacylglycerols, but their relevance from a signalling standpoint is less well established.
 For example, two isoforms of a phospholipase C that is specific for phosphatidylcholine have been identified in natural killer cells at the outer leaflet of the plasma membrane and within the cytoplasm.
 An enzyme termed the sphingomyelin synthase-related protein, as it produces ceramide phosphoethanolamine by a mechanism similar to that for sphingomyelin synthesis, acts as a phosphatase with a number of different phospholipids to produce diacylglycerols with some substrate selectivity for saturated and/or monounsaturated fatty acid–containing molecular species.
-In the cell nucleus, it appears that there are two distinct pools of diacylglycerols with very different compositions that are produced from phosphatidylinositides (polyunsaturated) and phosphatidylcholine (saturated and monoenoic) by specific stimuli, and these may have different functions.
-The fatty acid compositions of the diacylglycerols formed by most other routes reflect the compositions of the parent phospholipids, although there is evidence that in general, the diacylglycerols must contain polyunsaturated fatty acids to fulfil their function as messengers optimally.
+In the cell nucleus, it appears that there are two distinct pools of diacylglycerols with very different compositions that are produced from phosphatidylinositides (polyunsaturated) and phosphatidylcholine (saturated and monoenoic) by appropriate stimuli, and these may be needed for different purposes.
+The fatty acid compositions of the diacylglycerols formed by most routes reflect the compositions of the parent phospholipids, although there is evidence that in general, the diacylglycerols must contain polyunsaturated fatty acids to act optimally as messengers.

 Protein kinase C: An especially important function of sn-1,2-diacylglycerols, such as those derived from phosphatidylinositol, is that they affect vital processes in cell physiology by binding to and activating members of the protein kinase C (PKC) family of enzymes, often acting in concert with the soluble phosphoinositides.
-These enzymes can sense diacylglycerols generated in the different cellular compartments in various physiological processes, and they control the function of other proteins through the phosphorylation of hydroxyl groups of serine and threonine amino acid residues.
-The sn-1,2-configuration of the diacylglycerols is essential for this activity, and while 1-stearoyl,2-arachidonoyl-sn-glycerol has received most study, it has become evident that other molecular species are differentially recruited to specific diacylglycerol binding sites, and these may each result in different downstream phosphorylation patterns.
+These enzymes can sense diacylglycerols generated in the different cellular compartments in various physiological processes, and they regulate other proteins through the phosphorylation of hydroxyl groups of serine and threonine amino acid residues.
+The sn-1,2-configuration of the diacylglycerols is crucial, and while 1‑stearoyl,2-arachidonoyl-sn-glycerol has received most study, it has become evident that other molecular species are differentially recruited to characteristic diacylglycerol binding sites, and these may each result in different downstream phosphorylation patterns.

 They are a factor in cancer, and disruptions to the balance between diacylglycerol generation by phospholipase C and termination by diacylglycerol kinases are known to be associated with tumour initiation, progression and metastasis.
 By means of mass spectrometric imaging of lumpectomy specimens from breast cancer patients, diacylglycerols derived from phosphatidylcholine were found to be substantially elevated relative to those in normal tissue and are therefore biomarkers for the diagnosis of the disease.
-Diacylglycerols are regulators of T cell function and are intimately involved in tumour immuno-surveillance with an influence upon the interaction between cancer cells and their cellular environment.
-From the standpoint of study of these processes, an invaluable finding has been that tumour-promoting phorbol esters mimic the activity of diacylglycerols and activate the same enzymes (phorbol is a tetracylic diterpene produced by certain plant families that is not metabolized in tissues so is persistent in its activity), and so they are valuable biomedical research tools in models of carcinogenesis.
+Diacylglycerols are regulators of T cells and are intimately involved in tumour immuno-surveillance with an influence upon the interaction between cancer cells and their cellular environment.
+Asan aid to study of these processes, an invaluable finding has been that tumour-promoting phorbol esters mimic diacylglycerols to stimulate the same enzymes (phorbol is a tetracylic diterpene produced by certain plant families that is not metabolized in tissues so is persistent in its activity), and so they are valuable biomedical research tools in models of carcinogenesis.

 Other functions: Diacylglycerols bind to protein kinase D, a cytosolic serine-threonine kinase that in turn binds to the trans-Golgi membrane network and regulates transport of proteins to the cell surface; in the absence of diacylglycerols, protein transport is blocked.
 In this context, those diacylglycerols generated by the action of sphingomyelin synthase may be important.
 The identification of non-kinase receptors of sn-1,2-diacylglycerols, many but not all of which have the conserved C1 domain, has revealed new and strategic functions in regulating cellular responses and in cytoskeletal remodelling.
 In migrating endothelial leader cells, phospholipase C signalling is restricted to the front to generate a diacylglycerol gradient that by interacting with the integrated Ca2+ control system promotes persistent forward migration.
 Diacylglycerols are believed to interact with the insulin signalling cascade and thence of glucose uptake in skeletal muscle.
 They are one of the precursors of the endocannabinoid 2‑arachidonoylglycerol with its own distinctive signalling properties.